-- 2. Field Trip Form (Must have a copy on file at Public Safety, Student Life & Dean of Students Office) - 3.
+- 1. Parkland College Assumption of Risk and Release - 2.
+Off-campus and Overnight Travel Contract - 3.
+Field Trip Form (Must have a copy on file at Public Safety, Student Life & Dean of Students Office) - 4.
 Van Driver Information Form (Must have a copy on file at Public Safety) only necessary for drivers